ton-community/ton-docs/docs/develop/tact/introduce/hello-world-guide.md

 ## Introduction to TON Smart Contracts using Tact

-In this guide, we will walk through the process of creating and deploying a simple smart contract using the TON Contract Language (Tact).
+In this guide, we will walk through the process of creating and deploying a simple smart contract using the Tact program language.
 Main goal is trying and touch the smart contract developing process and find out what you should learn next.
 You need spend about one-two hours, it depends on your background knowledge.

 :::caution tutorial in open beta
-Did you meet something unclear and hard to understand?🙈 Are you are stuck and have no clues how to solve your issue?🤯 Please ask a question in the [Telegram chat](https://t.me/tondev_eng) or ask me directly at Telegram - [@iftryalexg](https://t.me/iftryalexg).
+Did you notice something unclear or get stuck with some issue in guide?
+Please ask a question in the Telegram [chat](https://t.me/tondev_eng) or text me directly [@iftryalexg](https://t.me/iftryalexg).
-Based on the questions received, the guide will be updated ASAP and unclear points will be clarified 🚒💦💦🔥🔥🔥.
+Guide will be updated ASAP and all unclear points will be clarified 🚒💦🔥.
 :::

 ### Tact's facts #1